Math AA: Analysis and Approaches

 Graphical representation, sampling, mean/mode/median, probability.
 Extended: standard deviation, conditional probability.

 Since August 2019, the IBDP offers two main routes for mathematics, each available at Standard Level (SL) or Higher Level (HL).
-Use our IB credit transfer tool to see university credit potential:
+Compare the available IB mathematics credit policies as part of your university planning:

 Math AA is for students who enjoy mathematical problem solving and generalization.
 Math AI is for students who enjoy mathematics best when seen in a practical context.